 MAUI-Utrecht places students once a year.
 MyWorld application deadline is February 14th.
 A limited number of placements are still available for Spring 2015.
 Meet with the Student Exchange Coordinator for further details.

 Provider programs are education abroad programs administered by other U.S. and foreign universities, nonprofit organizations, and private companies.
 These programs offer you a wide range of disciplines and destinations.
 Program cost, course selection, on-site staff support, and deadlines vary by program.
 Be sure to check all of the program information in MyWorld and on the provider’s website before starting an application.

 With approval from an Education Abroad Coordinator, UNL students may participate in provider programs.
 However, students and their parents must understand that UNL does not administer provider programs.
 Students will receive support from UNL Education Abroad staff, but students will also work directly with the provider staff.
 On-site support and staff will be from the provider organization.

 Schedule a meeting with an Education Abroad Coordinator to discuss your program choice.
 We'll guide you through the process of making sure it's possible to use your financial aid, retain your full-time enrollment status, and transfer earned credit back to UNL.

 UNL has affiliation agreements with several study abroad providers.
 Affiliated providers often offer UNL students the chance to apply for additional scholarships, and they may waive certain fees and requirements.
-Affiliated providers include: AIFS, AIU, CEA, CIEE, GlobaLinks, IES Abroad, IFSA-Butler, and ISA.
+Affiliated providers include: AIFS, API, CEA, CIEE, IES Abroad, IFSA-Butler, ISA, SAI, and SIT.

-Please note that UNL students are not required to choose an affiliated provider.
+Please note that UNL students are not required to choose an affiliated provider but affiliation provides benefits such as additional scholarship options and billing through MyRed.
 Please consult an Education Abroad Coordinator about your chosen program.